 So in the summary of this ALPS Mountaineering Meramac 2 Person Tent review, I would say that it is not surprising that this tent has remained on the market for all these years and that it has remained so popular.
 The price is simply incredible and this tent is reliable and with quite good features for occasional outdoor trips.
 This is such a simple and easy to use design and a good packed size, and its price tag is hard to match.
 I have included it in my list of the best 2-person camping tents.

 Thank you for reading.
 I gave a few alternatives above in the case you want something different.
 Much more you will find if you visit my page with tents in the range 1 – 4 people.
-Check this 4-person ALPS Mountaineering Meramac 4 ZF Tent from the same series and also the ALPS Mountaineering Meramac 3 Outfitter Tent with aluminum poles.
+If you need something for all seasons, check this Eureka Mountain Pass 2 tent.
+Check also this 4-person ALPS Mountaineering Meramac 4 ZF Tent from the same series and also the ALPS Mountaineering Meramac 3 Outfitter Tent with aluminum poles.
 For larger family camping tents please check here.

 Please use the comment box below in the case of questions and comments.
 Have a nice day.